Code. Play. Teach. Learn. Research. Demo.

 Change the following:

-- Change the cube size.
+- Change the object size.

 - Change how much the rotation angle changes each step.